All That Is Solid Melts into Air: 1: Pastoral and Counter-Pastoral Modernism

-In this essay, Berman details the way in which Baudelaire both rejoiced and rejected Modernity and its culture.
+In this essay, Berman details the way in which Baudelaire both rejoiced in and rejected Modernity and its culture.
 He cites works such as "To The Bourgeois" as being pastoral in that it romanticized the impending Modern age, and he cites others as counter-pastoral in that it denigrates Modern culture.

 2: The Heroism of Modern Life

 In this essay, Berman shows the ways in which Baudelaire made conscious the zeitgeist of Modern times.
 The way in which he used revolutionary prose-poetry in order to express the transformation which modern men needed to make in order to come to life in the modern age.

-Of these notions is that similar to James Joyce's notion of Ulysses, that the heroes of the modern age are not the heroes of the past, but rather normal people like the banker, the proletariat, the politician and the street vendors.
+One of these notions, similar to James Joyce's notion of Ulysses, is that the heroes of the modern age are not the heroes of the past, but, rather, are normal people like the banker, the proletariat, the politician and the street vendors.